Skip to main content

 Pro Tips

-• 💡 Method syntax is preferred in production code — it's more concise and composable.
+• 💡 Method syntax wins in production — it's more concise and composable — but use query syntax when a join or group genuinely reads more clearly that way.

 📋 Quick Reference